 Pulmonary hypertension can occur in isolation or, more commonly, with diseases of the lungs and heart.
 Pulmonary hypertension in the absence of other diseases is very rare and is often idiopathic, associated with autoimmune disease or familial in nature.
 This kind of pulmonary hypertension is referred as pulmonary arterial hypertension (PAH).
 Pulmonary arterial hypertension can also be associated with drug use, such as methamphetamines or diet drugs; human immunodeficiency virus (HIV); liver disease; and congenital heart disease.

 Pulmonary hypertension is commonly associated with a variety of lung conditions with low oxygen levels.
 These include COPD, emphysema

 , chronic pulmonary blood clots or sleep apnea

 .
 When pulmonary hypertension arises from cardiac conditions such as heart failure or heart valve disease

-, it is referred to as a pulmonary venous hypertension.
-However, it is important to remember that pulmonary hypertension can be associated with multiple causes.
+, it is sometimes referred to as pulmonary venous hypertension.
+And while there are specific types of pulmonary hypertension, it is important to note that pulmonary hypertension can be associated with multiple causes.